innerand/mara/README.md

   width of 913px.
 - **autor** the name of the autor.
 If set it will be shown at the content header.
-- **modified** if set to true the date of last modification will be shown at the content header.
+- **ismodified** if set to true the date of last modification will be shown at the content header.

 ##### Example Header